Why Educational Equity Matters

 Children of Daily Wage Earners

-Regional & Geographical Inequities
+Regional Inequities

 Key Challenges of Educational Equity in India Today